The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Introduction

 Guaranteeing the consistency of regulatory compliance states is a fundamental challenge when tokenized assets operate across multiple blockchain networks and off-chain ledgers.
 When an asset freeze order is issued in one jurisdiction, it must be reflected immediately, deterministically, and with structural preservation across every domain where that asset exists.
 Without this guarantee, regulatory arbitrage becomes structurally possible.

 This problem involves two independent dimensions.
 The first is \emph{safety}: if synchronization is performed correctly, is the resulting state consistent across all domains?
-The second is \emph{liveness}: in a decentralized environment with Byzantine nodes, does synchronization actually proceed---that is, does the system avoid halting and does no asset remain permanently locked?
+The second is \emph{liveness}: in a decentralized environment with Byzantine nodes, does synchronization actually proceed---that is, does the system avoid halting, and is no pending regulatory request delayed indefinitely?

-No prior work has formally verified both properties simultaneously.
+To the best of our knowledge, no prior work has formally verified both properties simultaneously for cross-domain regulatory state synchronization.
 Lochbihler and Mari\'{c}'s Merkle Functor pattern~\cite{lochbihler2020} formalized authenticated data structures within the Canton protocol in Isabelle/HOL, but its scope is limited to unidirectional data integrity within a single domain; it addresses neither cross-domain state preservation nor Byzantine environments.
 Velisarios~\cite{rahli2018} verified PBFT's safety in Coq, but liveness was out of scope.
-Byzantine consensus liveness has been verified in various tools including TLA+, Coq, and model checkers~\cite{konnov2018,wanner2020}, but to the best of our knowledge, no prior work has used Isabelle/HOL alone to verify BFT consensus liveness in a blockchain context.
-No prior work in any tool has formally verified regulatory-specific consensus properties such as priority determinism, regulatory asset deadlock freedom, and regulatory request starvation freedom.
+Byzantine consensus liveness has been verified across a range of tools: threshold-automata model checking~\cite{konnov2018} has been applied holistically to the safety and liveness of the Red Belly Blockchain consensus for any $f < n/3$~\cite{bertrand2022}, Wanner et al.\ verified a Byzantine log-replication protocol in Isabelle/HOL using the Heard-Of model~\cite{wanner2020}, and Losa and Dodds verified safety and liveness of the Stellar Consensus Protocol in a combination of Ivy and Isabelle/HOL~\cite{losa2020}.
+To the best of our knowledge, however, no prior work has used Isabelle/HOL alone to verify BFT consensus liveness in a blockchain context, and none in any tool has formally verified regulatory-specific consensus properties such as priority determinism and regulatory request starvation freedom.
+Nor, to our knowledge, has cross-domain state preservation been organized as a functor, equipped with an explicit synchronization-degree hierarchy, and coupled to an authenticated data structure across domains; that structural development is the core of this paper, with safety and liveness as the substrate it organizes.

 Our contributions are as follows: